ht-gong/Weathsync/README.md

 A cross-platform (IOS, Android) mobile app I developed with Xamarin.Forms and Windows forms (mainly in C#) during the 2018 summer.

+Also included windows desktop app to interact with REST API.

 Syncs weather directly from a REST API I coded and constructed with Microsoft Azure.
 Focused on also collecting the specific air quality indexes, such as NO2, NOx, SO2, etc.